precisely/rapids/doc/03-architecture.md

   The `input!` function represents a point where execution pauses for input.
 The compiler recognizes `input!` as a suspending expression - a point where execution pauses.
 Execution resumes when the system receives data from an external event (e.g., the user provides their name to a client, and the client generates an HTTP `POST` request on the rapids server).
 When execution resumes, the user's input (the "data") is bound to the `name` variable (the "input-key").
 Note that bindings (in this case just one symbol, `excited?`) are preserved in the second half of the code body.

-First let's jump to the output of the compiler to get a flavor of what is going on.
+First let's jump to the output of the macro to get a flavor of what is going on.
+This is a slightly simplified version of what the macro produces:

 ```clojure
 #Flow {